ModiaSim/ModiaMath.jl/README.md

 ## Status

 The package has been tested with Julia `0.6.3` on Windows 7, Kubuntu 18.04, Ubuntu 14.04, OpenSUSE42 and Fedora 28
-and with Julia `0.7.0` on Windows 7.
-ModiaMath cannot yet be upgraded to Julia 1.0.0, because PyPlot is not yet adapted to Julia 1.0.0 (otherwise, it should also work with Julia 1.0.0).
+and with Julia `0.7.0` and `1.0.0` on Windows 7.
+With Julia `0.7.0` and `1.0.0` from time to time gc crashes occur.
+The reason was not yet found.

-The ModiaMath version number is 0.2.1 and functionality and robustness is planned to be improved for the 1.0 version, see [Plans for ModiaMath version 1.0](https://ModiaSim.github.io/ModiaMath.jl/latest/man/Plans.html).
+The ModiaMath version number is 0.2.2-dev.1 and functionality and robustness is planned to be improved for the 1.0 version, see [Plans for ModiaMath version 1.0](https://ModiaSim.github.io/ModiaMath.jl/latest/man/Plans.html).